EmmanuelDemey/trainings-v2/training/chapters/react/includes/06_css.md

   color: #BF4F74;
 `;

-// Create a Wrapper component that'll render a <section> tag with some styles const Wrapper = styled.section`
+const Wrapper = styled.section`
   padding: 4em;
   background: papayawhip;
 `;

-// Use Title and Wrapper like any other React component – except they're styled! const App = () => (
+const App = () => (
   <Wrapper>
     <Title>